Prince Octavius of Great Britain: Life

-Octavius was attached to Princess Sophia, the sister who was closest to him in age, who called Octavius "her son".
+Octavius was attached to Sophia, the sister who was closest to him in age, who called Octavius "her son".
 He went with her and their siblings, Elizabeth and Edward, to Eastbourne on the Sussex coast, where he could take in the fresh seaside air during the summer of 1780.
 When he was nineteen months old, Octavius became an older brother with the birth of his younger brother Prince Alfred.
 Octavius was three years of age when Alfred died on 20 August 1782, making him again the youngest member of the royal family.
-Horace Walpole wrote to Sir Horace Mann that upon Prince Alfred's death, King George had declared "I am very sorry for Alfred; but had it been Octavius, I should have died too."
+Horace Walpole wrote to Sir Horace Mann that upon Alfred's death, King George had declared "I am very sorry for Alfred; but had it been Octavius, I should have died too."
 In 1820, the historian Edward Holt wrote of the Prince's character, "Though Prince Octavius had not passed his fifth year, he was considered very docile, and possessed good-nature in such an uncommon degree, that he was the delight of all about him."
 The 19th-century biographer John Watkins added that Octavius was "reckoned one of the finest of the royal progeny".